 See Figure 7-14.
 Loosen the side support mounting bolt.
-If the side support mounting pin is equipped with a square hole (after 6/00), use a 3/8" ratchet to rotate the pin until the side support is square to the bed.
-For previous side supports, use a mallet to move the side support.
+Use a 3/8" ratchet to rotate the pin until the side support is square to the bed.

 6. Repeat the vertical check for the remaining side supports and adjust as necessary.